 We are therefore committed to working with our customers and suppliers to responsibly source the materials and components we use in manufacturing our customers’ products which may contain these minerals.

-To comply with the SEC reporting regulations relating to conflict minerals, Kornit Digital Ltd. requires its supply chain to provide proof of compliance that minerals are procured only from smelters and refiners that have been found to be compliant with the Conflict-Free Smelter (CFS) Program of the CFSI.
+To comply with the SEC reporting regulations relating to conflict minerals, Kornit Digital Ltd. requires its supply chain to provide proof of compliance that minerals are procured only from smelters and refiners that have been found to be compliant with the Responsible Minerals Assurance Process (RMAP) of the Responsible Mineral Assurance Process (RMI), formerly the CFSI.
 Once smelter lists are available, suppliers will be requested to procure materials only through validated smelters.

-Kornit’s efforts are geared towards procuring conflict minerals from responsible sources in the Conflict Region.
-For this purpose, we are in the process of developing programs and practices that are intended to maintain, as necessary and appropriate, records of supplier verifications for both internal and/or external audit.
+Kornit Digital Ltd.’s efforts are geared towards procuring conflict minerals from responsible sources in the DRC and CAHRAs.
+For this purpose, we developed programs and practices that are intended to maintain, as necessary and appropriate, records of supplier verifications.

 We are committed to working with our vendors to promote sustainable manufacturing practices, phase-outs of hazardous chemicals throughout the supply chain, and efforts to reduce the impacts of our products.